nyaggah/bedframe/packages/cli/README.md

 ### Make

-The Bedframe `make` command is a scaffolding utitlity that creates a BED environment based on your chosen configuration of features you choose, and delegates the rest to Vite.
+The Bedframe `make` command is a scaffolding utility that creates a BED environment based on your chosen configuration of features you choose, and delegates the rest to Vite.
 Projects scaffolded this way can directly leverage the Vite plugin ecosystem which is Rollup-compatible.
 You end up with a familiar Vite-powered project you're used to.

 Run the `make` command to launch the project scaffolding prompts.
 This command is also available as the standalone [`create-bedframe`](https://github.com/nyaggah/bedframe/tree/main/packages/create-bedframe) package.